-Try the camper out on short trips to get the feel of how the truck handles with the camper loaded.
+Try the trailer out on short trips to get the feel of how the tow vehicle handles with the trailer loaded.
 Backing a vehicle while using only mirrors may appear difficult, but with a little practice you will become proficient at backing with your mirrors.
 You can also have someone stand to the rear to guide you.
 The best place to practice is a large empty parking lot.